 We will provide full instructions regarding the attestation process, that is the signing and witnessing of your Will/s, and ask you to return it/them to us (or scan the signature page to us) so that we can check this has all been done correctly and that your Will/s is/are valid.

 Step 5: Once we are satisfied that your Will/s have been correctly signed/dated and witnessed we will confirm this in writing.
 At this point we either arrange for safe storage of your Will/s or return them to you.
 Returning your Will/s is done via Royal Mail Signed For post so that you can store them safely at home.
+If you would prefer to collect your completed Will/s from our Stevenage office, please let us know.
 If you are storing your Will/s you should make sure your executors/reserve executors know where to find them.

-If you would like us to arrange safe storage this service is offered via the Society of Will Writers with the National Will Archive.
+If you would like us to arrange safe storage, we can do so.
 A small annual fee is payable, however, this also means that your Will/s can be amended once every year without incurring an additional charge.

 If we are arranging storage your executors will be told how to obtain your Will/s when the time comes.
 They will then be responsible for administering your estate and obtaining Probate if this is necessary.